 As well as this, crypto DeFi is constantly evolving and creating new opportunities and means for crypto investors to make passive income.
 In other words, watch this space.

-Suffice to say, it’s got investors excited, but when the gains are this big so are the tax implications.
+Suffice to say, it has investors excited, but when the gains are this big so are the tax implications.

 From a tax perspective, crypto is seen one of two ways - either as income or as a capital gain.

 When it comes to crypto interest, in most instances, tax offices are going to see this as a type of income - similar to a dividend or a bonus - and apply Income Tax.
-This would be the case when you’re earning crypto through interest.
+This would be the case when you’re earning new coins or tokens due to an interest-bearing protocol or service.
 To calculate what you’ve earned and your subsequent taxes, you simply use the fair market value (FMV) of the crypto asset on the day you received it and report this as additional/miscellaneous income in your annual tax return.

 While crypto interest is subject to Income Tax, when you later ‘dispose’ of it by selling it, swapping it, spending it or gifting it - any profit from this will also be subject to Capital Gains Tax.
 This is because crypto is seen as an asset - like a stock - and whenever you make a disposal of an asset, it’s viewed as a capital gain or loss from a tax perspective.
 Let’s look at an example.